-The Institute publishes an academic journal entitled SPhI Journal, which is listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
+The Institute publishes an academic journal entitled SFI Journal, which is listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
 The journal is an outlet for recent works and works in translation in the fields of Theology and Philosophy, History, Biblical Studies, Liturgics and Sacramentology, as well as for the publication of conference materials, new sources, and summary and review articles.

 The Institute publishes contemporary works in Ecclesiology, Anthropology, Catechetics, 20th c.
-Russian Church History, Church Art, the Teaching of the faith, and the works of theologians and scholars from abroad, including Karl Christian Felmy, Archbishop John (Zizoulas), Christos Yannaras, Robert Götz, and others.
+Russian Church History, Church Art, the Teaching of the faith, and the works of theologians and scholars from abroad, including Karl Christian Felmy, Archbishop John (Zizioulas), Christos Yannaras, Robert Götz, and others.